mttcrn/polimi-CSE-notes/Human & Physical aspects of Security.md

 #### Single code: basic replay attacks
 The key and the car share a **symmetric key**.
 The secret key is used to generate always the **same message**.
 Upon pressing the key button, the key generates and sends the message.

-This is exploitable trough **sniffing**: the attacker, being in the general vicinity of the key or car, it can sniff the message and replay it at will.
+This is exploitable through **sniffing**: the attacker, being in the general vicinity of the key or car, it can sniff the message and replay it at will.
 ![](./assets/replay_attack.png)
 #### Rolling code: jam and replay attack
 The key and car share a **secret key** and a **seed**, and both have a **counter**.
 The message is an hash of key, seed and counter.